 At age 12, Pasterski began building an airplane that she eventually flew at 16.
 She garnered a number of achievements and awards in her teenage years including an internship with NASA and the Lindau Nobel Young Researcher title.
 She graduated first in her class as an undergraduate at MIT.
 Her GPA?
 5.0.

-She went on to earn a Ph.D. in physics from Harvard University.
+She went on to earn a Ph.D. in physics from Harvard University in 2019.
+Then went on to recieve her Postdoc from Princeton University in 2021.

 At the Princeton Center for Theoretical Sciences, Pasterski founded, and continues to run, the Celestial Holography series of workshops on recent advancements in flat space holography.
 She currently works as a physics professor with the Perimeter Institute, a Canadian organization focused on theoretical physics.